rygriff/qb25-answers/week11/README_Week11.md

 | **Normal Expected**  |                0.02 |    0.0000000022 % |

 Both models are essentially estimating 0% of the genome will be 0X covered.

+# Step 2.4

+### Now, use dot to produce a directed graph.
+Record the command you used.

+dot -Tpng graph.dot -o ex2_digraph.png

+# Step 2.5

+### Assume that the maximum number of occurrences of any 3-mer in the actual genome is five.
+### Using your graph from Step 2.4, write one possible genome sequence that would produce these reads.

+[insert answer]

+# Step 2.6

+### In a few sentences, what would it take to accurately reconstruct the sequence of the genome?

+[insert answer]